-Honda has pulled the cover off two new bobber-inspired models aimed at younger/newer riders: the Honda Rebel 300 and Honda Rebel 500 for the US market.
-The motorcycle is good for younger riders who even wish to keep the expenses under check.
+Honda has pulled the cover off from two new bobber-inspired models aimed at younger/newer riders: the Honda New Rebel 300 and Rebel 500 for the US market.
+The motorcycle is good for young riders who wish to keep the expenses under check.

 The new bike features a trellis frame, and a liquid cooled parallel twin, which already vastly set it aside from the older model.
 The motorcycle offers true cruiser style riding to riders with least driving experience